 - Reduce trucking emissions equivalent to taking 27 million cars per day, or planting nine million trees.

-I don’t know how they reached these numbers or whether they are accurate, but there’s no question Tru Earth strips are much more efficient to package and transport than jugs of liquid detergent.
+I don’t know how they reached these numbers or whether they are accurate.
+However, there’s no question Tru Earth strips are much more efficient to package and transport than jugs of liquid detergent.

 “Dizolve laundry detergent is a vegan product: no animal-derived ingredients are used in it, and no testing on animals has been conducted by us or our ingredient suppliers.
 We voluntarily publish our ingredients list and MSDS as part of our commitments to transparency and sustainability.”

-Dizolve distributes to Australia, Canada (under the brands Tru Earth and DSolve, which distribute to the United States), the Middle East, Russia and Ukraine.
+Dizolve distributes to Australia, Canada (under the brands Tru Earth and DSolve), the Middle East, Russia and Ukraine.

 Tru Earth strips are paraben-free, phosphate-free, dye-free, chlorine bleach free, certified hypoallergenic (by an “independent dermatologist”) and readily biodegradable in accordance with OECD 310D.

-The products full ingredients, along with a Material Safety Data Sheet, can be found here.
+The full ingredients list, along with a Material Safety Data Sheet, can be found here.
 Many of the ingredients are listed as plant-based or plant-derived.

 The bottom line